-If you’re trying to conduct business with commercial property owners, you’ll find out pretty quickly that tracking down ownership records and contact information can be pretty challenging at times.
+If you’re trying to conduct business with off-market commercial property owners, you’ll find out pretty quickly that tracking down ownership records and contact information can be pretty challenging at times.

-Public Record Property Ownership
+Property Ownership Public Records

-Property Ownership Records
+How to Use Property Ownership Records

 Many counties have digitized their records, and have made them available online.